-Analysis of assessment results for each key learning outcome goal, with effectiveness measures established on a green-light, yellow-light, red-light scale, occurs for each academic year (beginning with the 2006-2007 academic year).
+Analysis of assessment results for each key learning outcome goal, with effectiveness measures established on a green-light, yellow-light, red-light scale, occurs for each academic year.
 We see no reason to reinvent the wheel.
 We correlate letter grades with this "colored-light" schema.
 A grade of "A" or "B" correlates to "green."
 A grade of "C" correlates to "yellow."
 And a grade of "D" or "F" correlates to "red."